Cooperation with politicians and other stakeholders

 Participants were neuropsychologists Jacob Stålhammar, media researcher Annika Bergström, physician and PhD student Jenna Najar, director of Bäckebol äldreomsorg Norra Hisingen Marie Fredsdotter, and associate prof in applied IT Alexandra Weilenmann and Olof Torgersson.

 AgeCap held a seminar at the Gothenburg Science Festival 2018 entitled; “When are we too old to be included?”
 One of four Swedish inhabitants are over age 60 years, but these voices are not heard in the public debate.
 The main question during the seminar was: When are older persons allowed to participate in the debate, in which arenas and in which roles?
 Researchers from AgeCap provided historical, media and legal perspectives on older peoples' place in society.
-Participants were: Eva-Maria Svensson (Dept. of Law), Maria Edström (Journalism, Media and Communication), and Ulrika Lagerlöf Nilsson (History).
+Participants were: Eva-Maria Svensson (Dept. of Law), Maria Edström (Dept. of Journalism, Media and Communication), and Ulrika Lagerlöf Nilsson (Dept. of History).

 AgeCap held a seminar at the Gothenburg Science Festival with the title Trust in the welfare society - Do we dare to grow old?
 The seminar was organized as a discussion between researchers from different fields within AgeCap.
-Participating researchers were Ingmar Skoog (moderator), Lena Wängnerud (Political science), Maria Edström (Journalism, Media and Communication), Thomas Erhag (Dept. of Law), and Therese Bäckman (Dept. of Law).
+Participating researchers were Ingmar Skoog (moderator), Lena Wängnerud (Dept. of Political science), Maria Edström (Dept. of Journalism, Media and Communication), Thomas Erhag (Dept. of Law), and Therese Bäckman (Dept. of Law).

 In 2016 AgeCap held a seminar with the title Distinctive but not yet equal in the fall of ageing- reports from AgeCap.
 The seminar comprised the following presentations: